The following are the 3 main reasons you will be able to claim compensation:

 A flight disruption also covers the eventuality that you are unable to board the plane through no fault of your own.
 In order to ensure they maximise sales, airlines often overbook planes to account for the probability of no-show passengers.
 When more than the predicted numbers of people arrive to board, the flight can become overbooked and the excess passengers may be denied boarding.
 This disruption is also compensated.

-2. The flight was travelling from the EU or was with an EU Airline
+2. The flight was travelling from the EU or UK or was with an EU or UK Airline

 3. The airline was at fault for the flight disruption